stanfordjournalism/stanford-progj-2023/assignments/senate_compromisers.md

 ### Get an API key

 Sign up for a [ProPublica API Key](https://www.propublica.org/datastore/api/propublica-congress-api).
-In the web registration form, state that you plan to use the API for "data journalism course work at Stanford University". **Make sure you stash away the key and do not lose it!** You'll need the key for the next assignment!
+In the web registration form, state that you plan to use the API for "data journalism course work at Stanford University". **Make sure you stash away the key and do not lose it!**

 ### Create a datakit project